 In the United States, the fresh food market reached approximately 75 million metric tons of volume in 2017, and it’s expected to grow another one million tons by the end of 2018.
-With the amount of food people are buying at the grocery store continuing to climb, so too does the amount of edible food being thrown away at some point during the food production and buying process.
+With the amount of food people are buying at the grocery store continues to climb, so too does the amount of edible food being thrown away at some point during the food production and buying process.
 Here are just a few ways to keep your family’s food waste as minimal as possible to help do your part and help reduce food waste.

 - Plan meals before hitting the grocery store: By planning your meals ahead of time, you’ll walk into the grocery store knowing exactly what you need to buy for the week.
 This means fewer fruits and vegetables going bad on your shelf that will eventually end in a landfill.